AgaToma/lighthouse-bnb/README.md

 - Guest users can view home page with b&b information
 - Guest users can navigate the site via navbar
+- Navbar is customized depending if user is logged in or not
-- Guest users can perform CRUD in customized user interface (detail pages and forms on the site)
+- Logged in guest users can perform CRUD in customized user interface (detail pages and forms on the site)

 **Customized user interface for admin users**